Bimetric Starobinsky model: The scalar system

 which corresponds to an exponential growth and is positive in agreement with the constraint~\eqref{CONSTR-2}.

-In figure~\ref{fig:3D_pot} is illustrated the two-field potential given by eq.~\eqref{eq:2field_pot_2} for $\a=0.5$.
-It is clear that $\overline{\Phi}$ has a big slope towards $\overline{\Phi}=0$.
-The big slope along the $\overline{\Phi}$-direction arises due to the term $e^{+\frac{\overline{\Phi}}{\alpha M_{\rm P}}}$, which becomes even more important for $\a \ll 1$.
-This can also be seen from figure~\ref{fig:not_inf_pot}, where the slice $\Phi=0$ is depicted for different values of the parameter $\a$.
+In Fig.~\ref{fig:3D_pot} is illustrated the two-field potential given by Eq.~\eqref{eq:2field_pot_2} for $\a=0.5$.
+It is clear that $\overline{\Phi}$ has a big slope toward $\overline{\Phi}=0$.
+The big slope along the $\overline{\Phi}$ direction arises due to the term $e^{+\frac{\overline{\Phi}}{\alpha M_{\rm P}}}$, which becomes even more important for $\a \ll 1$.
+This can also be seen from Fig.~\ref{fig:not_inf_pot}, where the slice $\Phi=0$ is depicted for different values of the parameter $\a$.
 As the value of $\a$ increases, the significance of the slope diminishes.

 In the upcoming section, we will see that the parameter $\g$ is linked to the CMB observations, compelling its value to be $\g = 2\times 10^{9}\, M_{\rm P}^{-2}$.
 Hence, we have opted for the overall factor $\tilde{\b} = 10^{-10}$ to ensure consistency with the constraint~\eqref{CONSTR-2}.